-SMEs make significant contributions to the economy in both developed and developing countries.
-SMEs are grouped based on the size of the business, which refers to the number of employees, income, and total assets owned (Yusniar, 2017).
-In many countries, microenterprises typically have fewer than 10 employees, small enterprises have between 10 and 50 employees, and medium enterprises have between 50 and 250 employees.
-Micro, Small, and Medium Enterprises (MSMEs) in Papua play an important role in the local economy at both the provincial and regency levels.
-In Jayapura City, for example, SMEs contributed approximately 30% to the Regional Original Income (PAD) in 2019, with around 17,000 active entrepreneurs.
-Most SMEs in this region are engaged in trade, industry, and handicrafts, reflecting their large potential in the creative economy and tourism sectors (Hardana, Nasution, Damisa, Lestari, & Zein, 2024; Indriyani & Maryani, 2023).
+SMEs are sectors that make significant contributions to the economy, both in developed and developing countries.
+SMEs are grouped based on the size of the business, which refers to the number of employees, income, or total assets owned (Yusniar, 2017).
+In many countries, micro enterprises typically have fewer than 10 employees, small enterprises have between 10 and 50 employees, and medium enterprises have between 50 and 250 employees.
+Micro, Small, and Medium Enterprises (MSMEs) in Papua play an important role in the local economy, both at the provincial and regency levels.
+In Jayapura City, for example, SMEs contributed about 30% to the Regional Original Income (PAD) in 2019, with around 17,000 active entrepreneurs.
+Most SMEs in this region are engaged in trade, industry, and handicrafts, reflecting a large potential in the creative economy and tourism sectors.